wp-plugins/spam-free-wordpress/readme.txt

 == Installation ==

+= Proper Installation Example =

+If Spam Free Wordpress is installed correctly there will be a "Password:" field on the comment form.
+Each time a reader leaves a comment they type in that password, or copy and paste it, to leave a comment.
+An example can be viewed using the Screenshots tab above, or for a live example visit [HollywoodGrind](http://www.hollywoodgrind.com/).

+Need help?
+Then visit [HollywoodGrind](http://wordpress.org/tags/spam-free-wordpress).

 = Wordpress 3.0 and up - Using the comment_form function =

 If you're running Wordpress 3.0 and up, and ARE using the [comment_form()](http://codex.wordpress.org/Function_Reference/comment_form) function to output (create) the comment form for use within a theme template in the comments.php file